 A fault condition, such as a memory parity error, holds up the execution of a current instruction and inhibits the normal fetch of the next instruction.
-The fault condition creates a special Branch on Breakpoint instruction and inserts it into the Instruction register.
+The fault condition creates a special Branch on Breakpoint instruction and inserts it in the Instruction register.

 The unconditional branch condition is set and the special instruction is executed normally.
-Figure 2-19 illustrates the code that a fault condition creates in the Instruction register.
+A fault condition creates the following code in the Instruction register: